EOSIO/eosio-explorer/help.md

 │               │   ├── StandardTemplate.scss
 │               │   └── index.js
 │               └── index.js
-├── pause_dockers.sh
+├── pause_dockers.sh # pause running dockers
-├── quick_start.sh
+├── quick_start.sh # start/resume dockers, services & gui
-├── remove_dockers.sh
+├── remove_dockers.sh # remove dockers and its contents
-├── tree.txt
 └── yarn.lock

 * means the directory will be mounted to the docker container.
 Whenever the file changes on the local machine, it will be automatically reflected in the docker environment.